Meet Rachel:

 Island Life Meets Artistic Hustle

 From observing light falling on everyday objects to photographing local flora for future surface designs, I find inspiration everywhere.
 My portrait work is particularly compelling—I'm drawn to subjects with interesting patterns in their clothing or surroundings, always seeking that perfect balance between technical accuracy and emotional authenticity.
-My recent work spans from elegant kitchen wares and bedding-perfect botanicals to preteen-friendly themes like that retro roller skating birthday collection that's absolutely meant for gift wrap and greeting cards.
+My recent surface design work spans from elegant kitchen wares and bedding-perfect botanicals to preteen-friendly themes like that retro roller skating birthday collection that's absolutely meant for gift wrap and greeting cards.

 Ready to Create Magic Together